 Our drug discovery approach is designed to introduce chemistry at an early stage in the drug discovery process and enable selection of the most attractive, drug-like chemistries for desired targets that we validate with past clinical experience.
-A key to our discovery approach is our set of proprietary functional test systems, or assays, that we have developed focused on members of three important gene families, G-protein coupled receptors, nuclear receptors, and tyrosine kinase linked receptors.
-We believe that these gene families represent the most relevant and feasible targets for small molecule drug discovery.
-We use our proprietary assays to validate drug targets, and to discover novel small molecules that are specific for these targets, and which may be used as starting points for drug discovery programs.
+A key to our discovery approach has been our set of proprietary functional test systems, or assays, that we developed for a large number of targets predominantly in the G-protein coupled receptor and nuclear receptor gene families.
+We believe that these gene families represent the most relevant and feasible targets for small molecule drug discovery focused on central nervous system indications.
+We have used our proprietary assays in conjunction with our proprietary receptor selection and amplification technology, a cellbased assay system which we refer to as R-SAT, to validate drug targets, and to discover novel small molecules that are specific for these targets.